-Avid report that this was fixed in Pro Tools 11.3.
+Avid reports that this was fixed in Pro Tools 11.3.
 But suggested workarounds for previous versions are...

 Check Your Plug-ins

-9173 errors can be caused by having older plugins in your plugins folder.
-So check your plugins and make sure that they are all up to date.
-You might like to try PluginUpdate to help with this process, otherwise, it is a matter of checking the latest version from each developer's website one by one.
+9173 errors can be caused by having older plug-ins in your plug-ins folder.
+So check your plug-ins and make sure that they are all up to date.
+We used to recommend PluginUpdate to help with this process, but support for it has been discontinued and the database that supported it is no longer live, so it has taken away the main functionality, so it’s back to checking the latest version from each developer's website one by one.

 6177 Error In Pro Tools And Pro Tools First